MauiTime's Maui Calendar of Events | November 15th-21st, 2018

 TUESDAY, NOVEMBER 20

 AQUARI-OM – Tue.
 Nov 20.
-Experience a yoga class in Maui Ocean Center’s Open Ocean Exhibit while surrounded by sharks, stingrays and tropical fish!
-Tune in to the world of pelagic marine, increase strength and concentration while decreasing stress.
-Yoga mat, towel and blocks/straps are welcome.
-Space is limited, reserve online. $ 22.09.
+Experience a yoga class in Maui Ocean Center Open Ocean Exhibit while surrounded by sharks, stingrays, and tropical fish!
+Tune in to the world of the pelagic zone, and increase strength and concentration while decreasing stress.
+Yoga mat, towel, and blocks/straps are welcome.
+Space is limited, reserve online. $22.09.
 5:30pm.
-Maui Ocean Center, (192 Maalaea Rd., Maalaea); 808-270-7000; Mauioceancenter.com; Aquari-om.eventbrite.com
+Maui Ocean Center, (192 Ma‘alaea Rd.); 808-270-7000; Mauioceancenter.com; Aquari-om.eventbrite.com

 WEDNESDAY, NOVEMBER 21

 WAHINE WEDNESDAY LIVE MUSIC – Wed.
 Nov 21.
-Here an amazing atmosphere for all the local wahine’s to collaborate and share ideas free from judgement and full of fun!
+Here is an amazing atmosphere for all the local wahines to collaborate and share ideas free from judgement and full of fun!
 Come cool down with a refreshing drink and enjoy the show.
 There will be drink specials and live music performed by a local wahine.
-5:00pm.
-Paia Bay Coffee and Bar, (115 Hana Hwy., Paia); 808-579-3111; Paiabaycoffee.com
+5pm.
+Paia Bay Coffee and Bar, (115 Hana Hwy.); 808-579-3111; Paiabaycoffee.com

-BNI West Maui Professionals – Wed.
+BNI WEST MAUI PROFESSIONALS – Wed.
 Nov 21.
 West Maui Professionals is the newest BNI Chapter in West Maui.
-If you are a local business owner or representative of your company and want to network, expand, learn, and grow with like-minded people, join them.$5.
+If you are a local business owner or representative of your company and want to network, expand, learn, and grow with like-minded people, join them. $5.
 11:30am.
-Longhi’s Lahaina, (888 Front St., Lahaina); 808-667-2288; Longhis.com
+Longhi’s Lahaina, (888 Front St.); 808-667-2288; Longhis.com

 West Maui